Florida Reopening Full Plan (Task Force)

-To stay abreast of the latest press releases concerning COVID-19, please check the links here on the Florida Department of Health website in the upper left corner.
+To stay abreast of the latest press releases concerning COVID-19, please check the Indian River County Emergency Operations Center webpage for local information.
+You may also find the links here on the Florida Department of Health website in the upper left corner.
 They update their website twice daily at 11:00 am and 6:00 pm with new information pertaining to COVID-19 cases in Florida.

 The Town declared a Local State of Emergency in connection with the Coronavirus (COVID-19) as of 8:01 a.m.
 March 17, 2020.
 This is following the County's declaration also on March 17th.